|

 exception even though it didn't quite reach the same commercial

 success.
 The lineup was slightly changed.
-Toby Johnson on drums
+Toby Johnson on

-tasty.
+deep groove; tasty.
 The second

-track "This is your time" is faster, still with the
+track "This is your time" is faster, still with

-me why".
-These two tracks were similar in speed and feeling,
+this album "Tell me why".
+These two tracks were

-both great dance classics.
-The last track "Don't wait another
+last track "Don't wait another night" is a playful

-night" is a playful but ordinary track but still one of
+but ordinary track but still one of the best on the album.

-the best on the album.
-The process seen on the last album towards
+The process seen on the last album towards R&B continued

-a fully acceptable Change-night at home.
+Change-night at home.

 An